Pathobiology Courses

 PATH 2100.
 Anatomy and Physiology of Animals

-4.00 credits.
-Pre or co-requisite: BIOL 1107 or equivalent
+Pre-requisite: BIOL 1107 or equivalent

 Offered: Fall semester

-Modality: In-person (Three class periods and one 2-hour discussion/laboratory period.)
+Modality: In person (Three class periods and one 2-hour discussion/laboratory period.)

 Instructor: Dr. Reinhardt